-Type control panel in the taskbar search box, select Control Panel, select Hardware and Sound, and then select the audio control panel specific to your system.
+Select the Search icon in the taskbar, type audio control in the search box, and then select the audio control panel for your system.

 Using video

 Your computer is a powerful video device that enables you to watch streaming video from your favorite websites and download video and movies to watch on your computer when you are not connected to a network.